This post may contain affiliate links. Please read our disclosure policy.

 Easy Sesame Chicken and Snow Pea Stir Fry

-4.91 from 10 votes
+4.85 from 13 votes

 Easy Sesame Chicken and Snow Pea Stir Fry

-Servings: 4 people
+Servings: 4

 Ingredients

-• 2 tbsp avocado oil
+• 2 tablespoons avocado oil

-• ½ medium-sized white onion, thinly sliced
+• 1/2 medium-sized white onion, thinly sliced

-• 2 cloves garlic, minced
+• 2 garlic cloves, minced

-• 9 oz package of snow peas
+• 9 ounces snow peas

-• 1 tsp salt
+• 1 teaspoon kosher salt

-• 3 tbsp coconut aminos
+• 3 tablespoon coconut aminos

-• 1 tsp toasted sesame oil
+• 1 teaspoon toasted sesame oil

-• ½ tsp fish sauce
+• 1/2 teaspoon fish sauce

-• 1 tbsp rice vinegar
+• 1 tablespoons rice vinegar

 • 4 cups shredded rotisserie chicken

-• 1 tbsp toasted sesame seeds
+• 1 tablespoon toasted sesame seeds

 Instructions

-• Stir in shredded chicken and the toasted sesame seeds and toss to coat the chicken evenly and just heat the chicken through, about 2 more minutes.
+• Stir in shredded chicken and the toasted sesame seeds and toss to coat the chicken evenly and just heat the chicken through, about 2 minutes.

 • Serve and enjoy!